-Students should include a formal appeal for the Appeals and Disciplinary Committee to review along with their application for readmission.
-Students previously withdrawn for disciplinary reasons must receive clearance from the Appeals and Disciplinary Committee to return.
+Students should include a formal appeal for DigiPen (Singapore) and SIT to review along with their application for readmission.
+Students previously withdrawn for disciplinary reasons must receive clearance from both Institutes to return.

 READMISSION FOR PERSONAL REASONS

 There are usually no impediments to returning to the Institute if there is space available; however, an academic plan may need to be developed with the student's advisor upon re-enrollment, and students requesting readmission after an extended period of time must meet with an academic advisor to determine the viability of completing their degree program.